Generalized Bockstein maps and Massey products: Two lemmas from homological algebra

 are commutative for the usual connecting homomorphisms $\partial$ and such that $G(A) \to L_1F(A)$ is an epimorphism for all objects $A$ of $\mc{R}$. \end{lemma}

 \begin{proof} Put any object $A$ of $\mc{R}$ in an exact sequence

 in $\mc{R}$, where $P$ is a projective object.
 We then have a commutative diagram

 with exact rows, where the vertical morphism is unique making the diagram commute.
-That this gives a natural transformation is standard, and the fact that the morphisms are epimorphisms follows from the five lemma. \end{proof}
+That this gives a natural transformation is standard, and the fact that the morphisms are epimorphisms follows from the four lemmas. \end{proof}

+\begin{ack} This paper arose out of a project of the first, second, and fifth authors at the 2018 Arizona Winter School on Iwasawa theory that was proposed by the third and led by the third and fourth authors.
+We would like to thank the AWS for the stimulating environment that enabled our collaboration.
+We would also like to thank Nguy\~{\^e}n Duy T\^an for helpful comments on an earlier draft of this article, as well as the anonymous referee for a number of suggestions that helped us to improve the exposition. \end{ack}

+\begin{fin} The second author's research was partially supported by the National Science Foundation under Grant No.\ DMS-2200541.
+The third author's research was supported in part by the National Science Foundation under Grant No.\ DMS-2101889.
+The fourth author's research was supported in part by the National Science Foundation under Grant No.\ DMS-1901867.
+The fifth author was partially supported by a Foerster-Berstein Fellowship at Duke University and the National Science Foundation under Grant No.\ DMS-2201346. \end{fin}